bbmr2024/Qemu-Vortax-202/README.md

 - Longer runtime = longer session before auto shutdown.
 - Avoid huge compressed archives for quicker starts.
 - Verify links before running custom sources.
+- Make sure not to make run time more than 315 min if you want to upload you qcow2 file after finishing

 ---